Man at center of Nobel body scandal tests rape conviction

-STOCKHOLM (AP) — The man at the center of the scandal at the academy that awards the Nobel Prize in literature has arrived at a Swedish appeals court in handcuffs, hoping his rape conviction and a two-year prison sentence will be reversed.
+STOCKHOLM (AP) — The man at the center of the scandal at the academy that awards the Nobel Prize in literature arrived Monday at a Swedish appeals court in handcuffs, hoping his rape conviction and a two-year prison sentence will be reversed.

-Jean-Claude Arnault declined to answer reporters’ questions as he arrived at the Svea Court of Appeals Monday.
+Jean-Claude Arnault declined to answer reporters’ questions as he arrived at the Svea Court of Appeals.

 While Arnault is seeking to overturn his rape conviction, the victim’s lawyer wants him convicted of a second rape of the same woman seven years ago.